chetangudisagar/camelrabbitmq/README.md

 # camelrabbitmq
-This is a test project for RabbitMQ test using Java and Camel Rabbit MQ
+This is a test project for RabbitMQ functionality using Java Maven and Camel